Camille Ashton: International career

 Levin has represented the United States on various youth national teams.
-As a teenager, she played for the under-16, under-17, and under-18 U.S. national teams.
+As a teenager, she played for the under-14,15, 16, under-17, and under-18 U.S. national teams.
 Her first experience with a junior national team came after being invited to the under-14 training camp.
 She played for the U.S. under-20 team during the 10 Nations Tournament as well as in matches against France and Germany during a European tour.

 In 2012, Levin was a member of the under-23 women's national soccer team and helped the squad defeat Norway 5–0 to win the Four Nations Tournament in La Manga, Spain.
 In March 2013, she won the Four Nations Tournament with the U.S. under-23 team for a second time after defeating England 2–1.
 Levin served the assist on the United States' first goal of the match.

+Front office career

+In January 2022, Ashton was hired as the general manager of the Kansas City Current.
+She resigned from the position in May 2024.

+On June 12, 2024, Ashton was named general manager of San Diego Wave FC.

 Accolades

 In 2015 Levin Ashton was inducted into the Southern California Jewish Sports Hall of Fame.